decentralized-identity/ethr-did-resolver/packages/ethr-did-registry/README.md

 These kinds of transactions have to be signed by an actual key pair and thus cannot be used to represent smart contract based Ethereum accounts.

 We propose a way of a smart contract or regular key pair delegating signing for various purposes to externally managed key pairs.
-This allows a smart contract to be represented both on-chain as well as off-chain or in payment channels through temporary or permanent delegates.
+This allows a smart contract to be represented, both on-chain as well as off-chain or in payment channels through temporary or permanent delegates.

 ## Identity Identifier
 Any Ethereum account regardless of whether it's a key pair or smart contract based is considered to be an account identifier.